 Issue: In addition to adjusting the jurisdictional thresholds for solar photovoltaic, geothermal, and wind projects, HB 2329 also amended ORS Chapter 215.
 Rather than identify the three specific energy generation types, the new statute, ORS 215.446, created a definition for "renewable energy facility."
-This definition does not exclude other types of energy generation that may occur on lands zoned for exclusive farm use (solar thermal energy, certain biomass products, including woody biomass and animal manure, landfill gas and other biogases, small hydropower, thermal energy, etc...) that would unmistakably constitute "renewable energy facilities in all county zoning designations would be subject to the additional review criteria specified by ORS 215.446.
+This definition does not exclude other types of energy generation that may occur on lands zoned for exclusive farm use (solar thermal energy, certain biomass products, including woody biomass and animal manure, landfill gas and other biogases, small hydropower, thermal energy, etc...) that would unmistakably constitute "renewable energy," nor does it limit the definition to only lands zoned for exclusive farm use.
+In other words, all renewable energy facilities in all county zoning designations would be subject to the additional review criteria specified by ORS 215.446.